NeuroDataDesign/neurodatadesign.github.io/_pages/about.md

 ---

 ## Overall goals and structure
-The goal of the remainder of the course is to
+The goal of the remainder of the course is to either
 - write a manuscript detailing the work you have already done
 - continue to make PRs into widely-used software packages